Blogs in the LMS

 The Discussion will appear in the following places for students to see: ‘Discussions’ menu link, under ‘Assignments’ (if ‘Grades’ have been assigned to the Discussion), as well as within any ‘Module’ the Discussion has been added.

-Canvas Discussions guides can be found in our staff guides for Canvas.
+LMS Discussions guides can be found in our staff guides for the LMS.

-A Discussion that allows access to a specific Section of students within Canvas only
+A Discussion that allows access to a specific Section of students within the LMS only

 If you have setup Sections in your subject, you can allocate a Discussion to just that Section of students.
 When creating a Discussion, in the Post To box, select one or more of the Sections you want to allow to have access to the discussion.